Higher U(1)-gerbe connections in geometric prequantization: Higher prequantum bundles

+\begin{example} For $n = 1$, Corollary \ref{cor.extension} reproduces the fact that the quantomorphism group of a prequantized connected symplectic manifold is a $U(1)$-central extension of the infinite dimensional Lie group of Hamiltonian symplectomorphisms, as discussed for instance in \cite{RS, Viz, Viz2}. \end{example}

-The other cases work analogously. \endofproof \begin{remark} Therefore in the situation of prop. \ref{FlatConnectionsOnSimplyConnectedManifolds} the quantomorphism $\infty$-group is a smooth 2-group extension by the circle 2-group $\mathbf{B}U(1)$.
-The archetypical example of $\mathbf{B}U(1)$-extensions is the smooth \emph{String 2-group}, example \ref{LieGroupAsInfinityGroup}.
+\begin{remark} For $n=2$, Corollary \ref{cor.extension} shows how in dealing with smooth automorphism groups of prequantized simply connected 2-plectic manifolds one naturally meets smooth 2-group extensions by the 2-group $\mathbf{B}U(1)$.
+The archetypical example of $\mathbf{B}U(1)$-extensions is probably the smooth \emph{String 2-group}, see the appendix of \cite{FiorenzaSatiSchreiber5Brane} for review.
 Indeed, this occurs as the {Heisenberg 2-group extension} of the {WZW sigma-model} regarded as a local 2-dimensional quantum field theory.
-This we turn to in \ref{ExtendedWZW} below. \end{remark}
+We come back to this in \ref{ExtendedWZW} below. \end{remark}